oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/catalog/website-related-products.rst

 .. _sys--websites--commerce--catalog--similar-products:

-.. note:: **Similar Products** are available for the OroCommerce Enterprise edition if Elasticsearch is used as the search engine.
+.. note:: **Similar Products** and **Similar Products in Shopping Lists** are available for the OroCommerce Enterprise edition if Elasticsearch is used as the search engine.

 7. In the **Similar Products** section, the following options are available: